- Family Life, RCL Benziger

 - Medieval and Early Modern Times, Glencoe

 Students study the social, cultural, and technological changes that occurred in Europe, Africa, and Asia in the years A.D.
 500-1789.
 After reviewing the ancient world and the ways in which archaeologists and historians uncover the past, students study the history and geography of great civilizations that were developing concurrently throughout the world during medieval and early modern times.
 They examine the growing economic interaction among civilizations as well as the exchange of ideas, beliefs, technologies, and commodities.
-They learn about the resulting growth of Enlightenment philosophy and the new examination of the concepts of reason and authority, the natural rights of human beings and the divine right of kings, experimentalism in science, and the dogma of belief.
-Finally, students assess the political forces let loose by the Enlightenment, particularly the rise of democratic ideas, and they learn about the continuing influence of these ideas in the world today.
-A day field trip to a mosque, a synagogue, and an orthodox church as well as the Tolerance museum are a part of their studies.
-The students also participate in National History Day and the National Geography Bee.
-During our school-wide International Day, students visit ten countries to learn key facts and pertinent cultural information.
+Students assess the political forces let loose by the Enlightenment, particularly the rise of democratic ideas, and they learn about the continuing influence of these ideas in the world today.